celsasser/pig-quality/README.md

 ## Overview

-A bunch of code quality resources that we opt to consolidate in a package rather than by some hierarchy.
+Some code quality resources that we share and include via npm.
 It includes:

 * [lint configurations](#lint)